BeReal: Features

 Once per day, BeReal simultaneously notifies all users that a two-minute window to post is open.
-It asks users to create a post (known eponymously as a "BeReal") which, using mandatory simultaneous photos from both the front and back cameras, provides a visual depiction of what they are doing in that moment.
+It asks users to create a post (known eponymously as a "BeReal") which, using mandatory simultaneous photos and now short videos from both the front and back cameras, provides a visual depiction of what they are doing at that moment, with an option to caption their post.
 The given window varies from day to day, and is not known to users before the notification is received.

 Once the daily notification is sent, users lose the ability to see others' BeReals from the previous day.
 Furthermore, users cannot see any of the current day's BeReals until they upload their own.
-While on-time BeReals show the time it was uploaded, late BeReals uploaded after the two-minute window only show how late the poster is.
+On-time BeReals show the time it was uploaded, meanwhile, late BeReals uploaded after the two-minute window shows how late the BeReal was taken, but the user has to long-press the BeReal to reveal the time it was uploaded.
 Other users can also see how many attempts the poster took to take the BeReal, as well as their location when the BeReal was taken.
-Users only get one chance to delete their BeReal and post another one, and they cannot post more than one at any time.
-BeReal also features a 'Discovery' section, whereby users are given the option to share to a much wider, public audience.
-This feature, however, is limited, as users are not able to interact with the posts through commenting—unlike the 'My Friends' feature.
+Users only get one chance to delete their BeReal and post another one, and they used to not be able to post more than one at any time.
+However, in 2023, a feature was added that allowed users to post up to two extra BeReals on days when they posted their first BeReal within the 2-minute window.
+For now, this BonusBeReal feature is only available in some regions.
+BeReal also features a "Discovery" section, wherein users are given the option to share to a much wider, public audience.
+This feature, however, is limited, as users are not able to interact with the posts through commenting—unlike the "My Friends" feature.
+In August 2023, in an attempt to make BeReal more social, another feature was added so that users are now able to see their friends of friends' BeReal.

+The app reportedly uses HiveAI to automate its image moderation process.
+However, there is also a report function that allows users to report a photo or another user if they are posting inappropriate content.